walac/walac.github.io/_posts/2015-01-03-mercurial-for-git-lovers.md

 reasons for that:

-* When I started to learn git, I started it with [PyUSB](https://walac.github.io/pyusb), a small personal project that was on its youth at that time.
+* When I started to learn git, I started it with [PyUSB](https://walac.github.io/pyusb), a small personal project that was in its youth at that time.
 This means I needed just the most basic commands to start using it.
 When I started on Mercurial, I was working on [Gecko](https://developer.mozilla.org/en-US/docs/Mozilla/Gecko), a very big and